solana-labs/solana/rfcs/0002-fork-generation.md

 # Fork Generation

-The goal of this RFC is to define how Solana generates forks.
+The goal of this RFC is to document how forks naturally occur as a consequence of [leader rotation](0004-leader-rotation.md).

-## Basic Design Idea
+## Overview

 Nodes take turns being leader and generating the PoH that encodes state changes.
-The network can tolerate loss of connection to any leader by synthesizing what the leader ***would have generated*** had it been connected but not ingesting any state changes.
+The network can tolerate loss of connection to any leader by synthesizing what the leader ***would*** have generated had it been connected but not ingesting any state changes.
 The possible number of forks is thereby limited to a "there/not-there" skip list of forks that may arise on leader rotation slot boundaries.
 At any given slot, only a single leader's transactions will be accepted.

 ## Message Flow